hakonrossebo/migrating-existing-projects-to-current-version-of-elm/README.md

 By maintaining this and upgrading projects, I hope that we could help the Elm community having up-to-date code.

 >How can I contribute?
 * Find a project in this list and start contributing to the upgrade by creating pull requests and issues on the respective projects.
-* Suggest/update this list by submitting issues or pull requests.
+Tips on upgrading here: [Upgrade howto links](#upgrade-howto-links).
+If you start upgrading a project, please submit an issue so that we can update the status in this list.
-This list is not complete.
+* This list is not complete.
+If you know other projects that should be added/modified?
 Feel free to contribute to this list by either subitting issues or pull requests (see [List item template](#template)).

 ## Table of Contents
 - [Elm projects](#elm-projects)